risk-first/website/thinking/Meeting-Reality.md

 We can't know in advance how well any action we take will work out.
 Therefore, [Taking Action](../thinking/Glossary.md#taking-action) is a lot like placing a bet.

-**[Payoff](../thinking/Glossary.md#payoff)** then is our judgement about whether we expect an action to be worthwhile:  are the risks we escape _worth_ the attendant risks we will encounter?
-We should be able to _weigh these separate risks in our hands_ and figure out whether the [Payoff](../thinking/Glossary.md#payoff) makes a given [Action](../thinking/Glossary.md#taking-action) worthwhile.
+[Payoff](../thinking/Glossary.md#payoff) then is our judgement about whether we expect an action to be worthwhile:  are the risks we escape _worth_ the attendant risks we will encounter?
+We should be able to _weigh these separate risks in our hands_ and judge whether the [Payoff](../thinking/Glossary.md#payoff) makes a given [Action](../thinking/Glossary.md#taking-action) worthwhile.

-The fruits of this gambling are revealed when we [meet reality](../thinking/Glossary.md#meet-reality), and we can see whether our bets were worthwhile.
+The fruits of this gambling are revealed when we [meet reality](../thinking/Glossary.md#meet-reality) and we can see whether our bets were worthwhile.

 ## The Cost Of Meeting Reality